Armin-AF/Hare-and-Hounds/GOALS.md

 - Create a Unity project demonstarting the Hare and Hounds board game.
 - Solve Pathfinding Problem.
-- Develope Hounds AI.
+- Develope Hounds AI (Easy - Hard).
-- Develope Hare AI.
+- Develope Hare AI (Easy - Hard).
 - Create a Data-Structure for the game with a custom approach for creating the Graph.
 - Implement a math strategy for the win.
 - To master the winning patterns.